Officer shot multiple times, suspects die in subsequent fire

-A police officer in Alabama shot multiple times after responding to reports of an armed robbery is recovering, while two suspects are believed to have died in a fire following a shootout.
+An Alabama police officer who was shot multiple times after responding to reports of an armed robbery was recovering Saturday, while two suspects are believed to have died in a fire following a shootout.

-The Opelika-Auburn News reports the incident began about 5:30 p.m.
-Friday.
 An Auburn officer stopped a vehicle that fit the description of one driven by the suspects.
-As the officer approached, police say the man opened fire, striking the officer at least four times.
+As the officer approached, police said the man opened fire, striking the officer at least four times.
+The unidentified officer was hospitalized in stable condition, Police Capt.
+Lorenza Dorsey said.

 The suspects fled and an ensuing manhunt tracked them to a nearby apartment complex.